The President's Council advises the president on all matters related to the mission and institutional priorities of the university.

 Susan E. Kerry was the former vice president for finance and chief financial officer at the College of St. Scholastica in Duluth, Minnesota.
 In her previous role, Kerry was responsible for leading the college’s overall direction of business and financial activities, including information technology, institutional research and facilities management.
 Prior to joining St. Scholastica, Kerry served as associate vice chancellor of finance at the University of Minnesota Duluth.
 Kerry received her bachelor’s degree from Northwestern University's School of Education and her . . .

-Dean of Students and Associate Provost for Student Affairs: Bonnie Gorman
+Dean of Students and Vice President for Student Affairs: Bonnie Gorman

 - PhD, Rhetoric and Technical Communication, Michigan Technological University